Showing all 4 results

 Parsley Root, Hilmar (Organic)$3.80–$6.80

 Pure white, 8” half-long shaped root vegetable with a mild parsley flavor.
 Roots are broad at shoulders, tapering to a point.
-Very aromatic & great in soups or roasted in the oven.
+Very aromatic and great in soups or roasted in the oven.
 Hilmar really shines as a winter vegetable when it sweetens up after a frost.
-Plus it’s very cold hardy – it was one of the crops that overwintered outside during our record cold snap of December 2013 (lows of 5°F!).
-Leaves can also be eaten.
+Plus it’s very cold hardy – it was one of the crops that overwintered outside during our record cold snap in December 2013 with lows of 5° F!
+Leaves are also edible.
 Of the several varieties of parsley root we have tried, Hilmar is hands down the most vigorous – important for a root vegetable that, like parsnips, is relatively slow to start.
-Big strong tops make for good weed competitiveness, easy harvest & are nice for bunching.
+Big strong tops make for good weed competitiveness, easy harvest and are nice for bunching.
 Sow in early June for harvest in October through February.

 Salsify, Fiore Blu (Organic)$3.50–$12.50

 Yet another delicious root crop common in Europe but rarely grown here in the US.
 Hopefully we can change that as salsify has much to offer!
-Roots grow to the size & shape of imperator type carrots but with a cream colored skin.
-Flavor is said to resemble oysters, & salsify is sometimes known as “oyster plant.”
+Roots grow to the size and shape of imperator type carrots but with a cream colored skin.
+Flavor is said to resemble oysters, and salsify is sometimes known as “oyster plant.”
 We find this variety to have a good mild flavor, making it very versatile in the kitchen.
 Young roots can be eaten raw, grated in salads.
 Full-sized roots are best cooked.
-Flowering shoots can be eaten like asparagus, & flowers can be eaten whole or used as garnish.
-Unharvested roots bloom with vibrant purple flowers in the second year, & have been planted for showy flowers alone.
-Known to be used medicinally for liver & gall bladder support.
+Flowering shoots can be eaten like asparagus, and flowers can be eaten whole or used as garnish.
+Unharvested roots bloom with vibrant purple flowers in the second year, and have been planted for showy flowers alone.
+Known to be used medicinally for liver and gall bladder support.
 Produces best when direct sown April-May.
-Hardy to zone 5, this variety contributed greatly to the diversity of our winter CSA & we highly recommend it for the winter garden.
+Hardy to zone 5, this variety contributed greatly to the diversity of our winter CSA and we highly recommend it for the winter garden.
 Self-seeds freely if allowed to flower, which for us isn’t a bad thing.

-Aka Black Salsify.
-This root vegetable has black skin & mild-flavored white flesh.
-Leaves provide reliable winter greens, & bright yellow flowers in second year are edible.
+This root vegetable has black skin and mild-flavored white flesh.
+Leaves provide reliable winter greens, and bright yellow flowers in second year are edible.
 That’s right: three vegetables in one!
-Not only is this a standby & delicious winter food but it is a true perennial perfect for the permaculture garden.
-We found it to be an important addition to our winter CSA alongside the burdock & salsify.
-Young leaves are delicious in salad & older leaves are great lightly cooked.
-The leaves & roots both have a nutty lettuce-like flavor.
-One of the few vegetables that can go through 5°F without flinching & is reputed to survive -10°F!
-Hoffman’s is known for good size, shape, consistency & flavor.
+Not only is this a standby and delicious winter food but it is a true perennial perfect for the permaculture garden.
+We found it to be an important addition to our winter CSA alongside the burdock and salsify.
+Young leaves are delicious in salad and older leaves are great lightly cooked.
+The leaves and roots both have a nutty lettuce-like flavor.
+One of the few vegetables that can go through 5°F without flinching and is reputed to survive -10°F!
+Hoffman’s Schwarze Pfahl is known for good size, shape, consistency and flavor.
 From German seed company, Bingenheimer Saatgut.
+Aka, Black Salsify.